maravillas/spectator/README.md

     => {:fahrenheit 19, :celsius -7}

-Updates that don't change the map won't trigger the watchers.
+Updates that don't change the map won't trigger the updaters.

     (let [map (-> {:fahrenheit 0 :celsius 0}
-                  (watch-keys update-fahrenheit :celsius)
+                  (add-updater update-fahrenheit :celsius)
                   (update {:celsius 0}))]
       map)

     => {:fahrenheit 0, :celsius 0}

-The <tt>touch</tt> function will run the watchers without making a change to the map.
+The <tt>touch</tt> function will run the updaters without making a change to the map.

     (let [map (-> {:fahrenheit 0 :celsius 0}
-                  (watch-keys update-fahrenheit :celsius)
+                  (add-updater update-fahrenheit :celsius)
                   (touch :celsius))]
       map)

     => {:fahrenheit 32, :celsius 0}

-### Impure Watchers
+### Observers

-Side effects in watchers are not inherently bad, but when a map is stored in an atom or ref, its watchers may be called multiple times when the atom or ref tries to commit its value.
-If such is the case, <tt>watch-keys</tt> should only be used to add pure watcher functions.
-Impure watchers are added and removed using <tt>watch-keys-impure</tt> and <tt>unwatch-keys-impure</tt>.
+Side effects in updaters are not inherently bad, but when a map is stored in an atom or ref, its updaters may be called multiple times when the atom or ref tries to commit its value.
+If such is the case, updaters should only be pure functions.
+Impure functions are added and removed using <tt>add-observer</tt> and <tt>remove-observer</tt>.

-Impure watchers are treated differently.
-Pure watchers are run first, possibly multiple times due both to cascading updates and to atom/ref retries.
-Once the pure watcher updates have been resolved, impure watchers are dispatched to an agent with the old and new states.
+Observers are handled apart from updaters.
+Updaters are run first, possibly multiple times due both to cascading updates and to atom/ref retries.
+Once these updates have been resolved, observers are dispatched to an agent with the old and new states.
 If the update is being run in a transaction, the dispatch is not executed until the transaction commits, as per the [Clojure docs](http://clojure.org/agents).

-Return values from these watchers are ignored - they cannot make further modifications to the map.
-The agent in which the impure watchers are run will receive a value of nil once they are completed, but this behavior should not be relied upon.
+Return values from observers are ignored - they cannot make further modifications to the map.
+The agent in which the observers are run will receive a value of nil once they are completed, but this behavior should not be relied upon.

-If the current thread needs to block until the impure watchers have completed, pass an agent to <tt>update</tt> and <tt>await</tt> it after the update:
+If the current thread needs to block until the observers have completed, pass an agent to <tt>update</tt> or <tt>touch</tt> and [<tt>await</tt>](http://richhickey.github.com/clojure/clojure.core-api.html#clojure.core/await) it after the update:

     (let [agent (agent nil)
           map (-> {}
-                  (watch-keys-impure (fn [old new] (debug "Impure watcher executing...")) :foo) (update {:foo true} false {} agent))]
+                  (add-observer (fn [old new] (debug "Observer executing...")) :foo) (update {:foo true} false {} agent))]
       (await agent))